bodziosamolot/sourceGenerators/article.md

 ## Analyzers

-We can use all of that information in various ways.
 Source generators are the topic of this article.
 If we want to build a knowledge base to work with them it is worth mentioning the mechanism they are derived from.
 Namely: analyzers.
 They use the same concepts of Syntax Trees and Compilation to inspect the code.
 They allow to report Diagnostics through the use of [DiagnosticAnalyzer](https://docs.microsoft.com/en-us/dotnet/api/microsoft.codeanalysis.diagnostics.diagnosticanalyzer?view=roslyn-dotnet-4.1.0).
 Diagnostics are those very helpful squiggles that we get in our IDE everytime we do something fishy.
 The other helpful feature of the IDE enabled by Analyzers are Code Fixes.
 They are implemented with [CodeFixProvider](https://docs.microsoft.com/en-us/dotnet/api/microsoft.codeanalysis.codefixes.codefixprovider?view=roslyn-dotnet-4.1.0) which allows us to get